-A certified diamond means that a diamond was sent to a gemological laboratory for grading.
-Diamond grading consists of color and clarity as well as an evaluation of the physical proportions of the stone so there an understanding of how the stone was cut.
-Diamond certification not only standardizes the industry by providing irrefutable evidence of the nature of a diamond, it also provides all the information necessary for the consumer to make an informed purchase.
-When I am working on a diamond search for a customer, they typically ask to see the certificate.
+A GIA certified diamond means that a diamond was sent to a gemological laboratory for grading.
+GIA diamond grading report consists of color and clarity as well as an evaluation of the physical proportions of the stone so there is an understanding of how the stone was cut.
+Diamond certification not only standardizes the industry by providing irrefutable evidence of the nature of a diamond, but it also provides all the information necessary for the consumer to make an informed purchase.
+When I am working on a diamond search for a customer, they typically ask to see the GIA diamond report.
 I always wonder if they truly know how to interpret all the information or if they just want to see the certificate “because they are supposed to”.
-Below is the breakdown of the most important parts to look at when reviewing a GIA certificate.
+Below is the breakdown of the most important parts to know when learning how to read a GIA report.

-The last portion of the GIA certificate is the plot.
+The last portion you need to know to understand how to read a GIA report is the plot.
 The plot identifies the top grade setting inclusions.
 Many people are surprised to find out that their diamond has more inclusions than what might be listed on the certificate, this is because it is very possible to have inclusions so small that they do not affect the clarity (unless they were the only inclusions).
-The GIA will typically list the largest and or most prominent inclusions because those are what the clarity is judged on.
-The most helpful part of the plot is that it can guide you into locating the inclusions in your diamond if you ever needed to identify it.
+The GIA certificate will typically list the largest and or most prominent inclusions because those are what the clarity is judged on.
+The most helpful part of the plot is that it can guide you into locating the inclusions in your diamond if you ever need to identify it.